awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 ### Tag your AWS Organization Resources

 You must tag the AWS Organization Resources with the emails of the Quicksight Users that you wish to allow access to see the resources cost data.
 The below will show you how to tag a resource and this can be repeated.
+We will be using **AWS Quicksight User Emails**, see more [here](https://docs.aws.amazon.com/quicksight/latest/user/managing-users.html)

 1. Log into your **Management account** then click on the top right hand corner on your account and select **Organization**
 2. Ensure you are on the **AWS accounts** tab